deadlyjack/acode-plugin-snippets/readme.md

 Snippets plugin for acode editor.

 **NOTE:** This plugin is not fully supported in Acode version lower than v1.6.0 (212).
-Please update your use latest version of acode.
+Please update your **Acode App** to latest version for using this plugin.

 ## How to enable custom snippets?